-Old-growth and semi-virgin forests are of great importance for the conservation of the forest biodiversity, as they host many flora and fauna species which are typical of the temperate zone, as well as an important number of relict and rare species.
+Virgin and quasi-virgin forests are of great importance for the conservation of the forest biodiversity, as they host many flora and fauna species which are typical of the temperate zone, as well as an important number of relict and rare species.
+Romania is one of the countries with the highest areas of virgin forests in Europe.